jlcanovas/flyzer/README.md

 ![Collaboration Graph example](https://github.com/jlcanovas/flyzer/blob/master/examples/exampleGraph.jpg?raw=true?raw=true "Collaboration Graph Example")

 # Participating
+You can see ideas I plan to work on in the [issues](https://github.com/jlcanovas/flyzer/issues)/[pull requests](https://github.com/jlcanovas/flyzer/pulls) of the project.
+Also, the [Planning project](https://github.com/jlcanovas/flyzer/projects/3) shows some prospective ideas (e.g., metrics, visualization, etc.).

 Any help is more than welcome.
 Even if you only want to say any comment about some kind of improvement, fell free to create an [issue]([https://github.com/jlcanovas/flyzer/issues](https://github.com/jlcanovas/flyzer/issues)) and I will give you an answer in less than 48 hours.

 If you want to extend the tool (e.g., incorporate new metrics or visualizations) just fork the project and submit a [pull request]([https://github.com/jlcanovas/flyzer/pulls](https://github.com/jlcanovas/flyzer/pulls)).
-I can assure you that if you will make my day if you send me any kind of improvements via this :)
+I can assure you that you will make my day if you send me any kind of improvements via this method :)

 # License
 The tool is currently under [CC-BY-SA]([https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/))